scalabli/quo/docs/printing_text.rst

 ``(style, text) tuples``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Internally, :class:`~quo.text.HTML` objects are mapped to a list of ``(style, text)`` tuples.
+Internally, :class:`~quo.text.Text` objects are mapped to a list of ``(style, text)`` tuples.
 It is however also possible to create such a list manually with :class:`~quo.text.FormattedText` class.
 This is a little more verbose, but it's probably the most powerful way of expressing formatted text.

 .. code:: python

+    from quo import print
     from quo.text import FormattedText

     text = FormattedText([
-        ('#ff0066', 'Hello'),
+        ('fg:red', 'Hello'),
         ('', ' '),
-        ('#44ff00 italic', 'World'),
+        ('fg:blue italic', 'World'),
     ])

-    quo.inscribe(text)
+    print(text)

 Similar to the :class:`~quo.text.Text` example, it is also possible to use class names, and separate the styling in a style sheet.

 .. code:: python

-    import quo
+    from quo import print
     from quo.text import FormattedText
     from quo.style import Style
     # The text.